zumasys/docs/site/jbase/jbc/char/README.md

 CHAR(expression)
 ```

-Where the expression must evaluate to a numeric argument in the range 0-255, which is the entire ASCII character set.
+Where **expression** must evaluate to a numeric argument in the range 0-255, which is the entire ASCII character set.

 ## International Mode